banzaicloud/koperator/README.md

 kubectl create -n kafka -f config/samples/banzaicloud_v1alpha1_kafkacluster.yaml
 ```

-> In this case prometheus will be installed and configured properely for kafka-operator.
+> In this case Prometheus will be installed and configured properly for Kafka-Operator.

 ## Development